This is How You Use Social Proof to Make More Sales

 It’s a way for people to gauge how the product works in the wild.

-With social media, this is much easier to do.
+With social media, social proof is much easier to do.
 This is why unboxing videos are very popular.
 It’s a way for a potential buyer to see and experience the product before buying something.

 As I’ve said earlier, when you buy online, you can’t feel and touch a product like you can when you go to a store.
 The closest thing you have are the reviews of others who’ve already got it.